 As a school we see English as one of the most important areas of the curriculum.
-We teach the basic skills which underpin progress in this subject such as phonics, correct letter formation, spelling patterns, punctuation and comprehension.
+We teach the basic skills which underpin progress in this subject such as phonics, correct letter formation, spelling patterns, punctuation, and comprehension.
 We also aim to encourage the children to develop a love of language by introducing them to a wide range of literature.
-Through themed project work, we find 'real' reasons for children to write letters, invitations and reports and to design questionnaires conduct surveys and plan interviews.
+Through themed project work, we find 'real' reasons for children to write letters, invitations, and reports and to design questionnaires conduct surveys and plan interviews.
 Children are also given opportunities to present their work to a variety of audiences including their parents.
-The children are taught how to read fluently, accurately and with enjoyment through a range of published reading schemes including Rigby Star and Oxford Reading Tree.
+The children are taught how to read fluently, accurately and with enjoyment through a range of published reading schemes including the Pearson's phonetically decodable 'Bug Books'.